sandeepbhardwaj/sandeepbhardwaj.github.io/_posts/2026-01-21-sequence-modeling-rnn-lstm-gru-and-when-they-still-matter.md

 In some constrained systems they provide lower memory footprint than transformer alternatives.

 This makes them relevant in embedded and real-time contexts.

+That advantage matters most when the system consumes events continuously rather than reasoning over a very large context window all at once.

 ---